sjentsch/lsjDocs/Ch03/Ch03_jamoviIntro_4.rst

 There are a few things that you can check to make sure that the data gets imported correctly:

--  Heading.
-Does the first row of the file contain the names for each variable - a “header” row?
+-  Heading: Does the first row of the file contain the names for each variable – a “header” row?
 The |booksales|_ file has a header, so that is a yes.

--  Separator.
-What character is used to separate different entries?
+-  Separator: What character is used to separate different entries?
 In most CSV files this will be a comma (it is “comma separated” after all).

--  Decimal.
-What character is used to specify the decimal point?
+-  Decimal: What character is used to specify the decimal point?
 In English speaking countries this is almost always a period (i.e., ``.``).
 That is not universally true though, many European countries use a comma.

--  Quote.
-What character is used to denote a block of text?
+-  Quote: What character is used to denote a block of text?
 That is usually going to be a double quote mark (``"``).
 It is for the
    |booksales|_ file.